 • Well pump

-We recommend analyzing a sample service contract before signing up for coverage to understand how extensive the coverage is for both the bundled packages, as well as add-ons.
+There are, of course, limitations and exclusions to every type of coverage.
+We recommend analyzing a sample service contract before signing up for coverage to understand how extensive the coverage is for both basic plans and add-ons.

 What Does a Home Warranty Not Cover?

-Home warranties don’t cover all types of repairs.
-Here are some common equipment malfunctions that providers almost always disqualify under home warranty coverage:
+Home warranties don’t cover all types of repairs or types of damage.
+Although providers do differ, most only cover wear-and-tear damage to the necessary parts of the covered item.
+Here are some common equipment malfunctions that providers almost always exclude under home warranty coverage:

 • Cosmetic issues

-• Damage caused by improper installation or maintenance
+• Damage caused by improper installation or insufficient maintenance

 • Misuse of an appliance or system (using it for purposes other than residential use)